abond936/My-Journal/docs/Project.md

 - Clicking a `navigate`card navigates to card detail page `src/app/view/[id]/CardDetailPage.tsx` conditionally rendering card components

 `src/app/view/[id]/page.tsx` is executed on the server.
 Inside this page component, the `getCardData` function calls `getCardById(id)` from `src/lib/services/cardService.ts` to fetch the main card's data from Firestore.
 If the card has children (`childrenIds`), it then calls `getCardsByIds` to fetch them.

-4.  **Props Passing**: The fetched `card` and `children` objects are passed as props to the client component `<CardDetailPage />`.
+**Props Passing**: The fetched `card` and `children` objects are passed as props to the client component `<CardDetailPage />`.

-5.  **Client-Side Render**: The `CardDetailPage` component (`src/components/view/CardDetailPage.tsx`) receives the data and is responsible for rendering the final view in the browser.
+**Client-Side Render**: The `CardDetailPage` component (`src/components/view/CardDetailPage.tsx`) receives the data and is responsible for rendering the final view in the browser.
 It does not need to fetch this data itself.

-✅ Page - Full-page card view
+✅
-   Conditional Render - Render page based on components.
+- Conditional Render - Render page based on components.
   - Title - Render first
   - Subtitle - If present, render next
   - Cover image - If present, render next
   - Content - If present, render using TipTapRenderer.
-      ⭕2 Gallery - If present, render grid, (design) ⭕2 Children - If present, render next.
+  ⭕2 Gallery - If present, render grid, (design)
+  ⭕2 Children - If present, render next.
 ⭕2 User Interaction - add user interaction - Like, comment, sharelink

-## **Theme System**
+##**Theme System**
 ✅
-- light/dark theme
+- light/dark fixed theme
-- fixed schemes
 - limited styling throughout

+⭕
-⭕ @ MSN Layout - add MSN-style layout and theme
+2 - MSN Layout - add MSN-style layout and theme
     2 - home
     2 - content page
     2 - cards by type
     2 - admin pages
     2 - make fully customizable - add to Settings

 ## **Administration**
 =======================================